Programs & Events

 We celebrate Lunar New Year on the first or second Saturday of February.
 This program includes a display of historic Chinatown artifacts from our collections, Chinese music and dance demonstrations, hands-on activity to make Chinese noise makers, and a Lion Dance parade up Carson Street to the Children’s Museum of Northern Nevada.
 This program is free to the public and takes place in our Dema Guinn Concourse.

-Since 2006 the Nevada State Museum has celebrated Nevada’s Hispanic heritage with an El Dia De Los Muertos (The Day of the Dead) Celebration.
-Over the years this program has evolved into a three-day celebration in collaboration with the Western Nevada College Latino Cohort.
-During the event, we have community-made ofrendas (altars) on display, folkloric dancers, face painting, sugar skull decorating, and many other hands-on crafts.
+Since 2006 the Nevada State Museum has celebrated Nevada’s Hispanic heritage with the annual Dia de los Muertos (Day of the Dead) celebration.
+This program has developed into a community event in collaboration with the Western Nevada College Latino Cohort, Visit Carson City, Children’s Museum of Northern Nevada, the Brewery Arts Center and the Carson City School District.
+The festival features community-made ofrendas (altars) on display, live music and folk dancing, storytelling, face painting and hands-on craft activities.

 NEVADA STATE CAPITOL BUILDING TOURS